 Many of the investment considerations discussed in connection with banks and insurance companies also apply to other financial services companies.
 These companies are subject to extensive regulation, rapid business changes, and volatile performance dependent on the availability and cost of capital and prevailing interest rates and significant competition.
 General economic conditions significantly affect these companies.
 Credit and other losses resulting from the financial difficulty of borrowers or other third parties have a potentially adverse effect on companies in this industry.

 Investment banking, securities brokerage and investment advisory companies are particularly subject to government regulation and the risks inherent in securities trading and underwriting activities.

 The financial condition of customers, clients and counterparties, including other financial institutions, could adversely affect financial services issuers.
 Financial services issuers are interrelated as a result of market making, trading, clearing or other counterparty relationships.
-Many of these transactions expose financial services issuers to credit risk as a result of the actions of, or deterioration in, the commercial soundness of other counterparty financial institutions.
+Many of these transactions expose financial services issuers to credit risk as a result of the actions of. or deterioration in, the commercial soundness of other counterparty financial institutions.
 Economic and market conditions may increase credit exposures due to the increased risk of customer, client or counterparty default.
 Downgrades to the credit ratings of financial services issuers could have a negative effect on liquidity, cash flows, competitive position, financial condition and results of operations by significantly limiting access to funding or capital markets, increasing borrowing costs or triggering increased collateral requirements.
 Financial services issuers face significant legal risk, both from regulatory investigations and proceedings, as well as private actions.
 Profit margins of these companies continue to shrink due to the commoditization of traditional businesses, new competitors, capital expenditures on new technology and the pressure to compete globally.

-Health Care Issuers.
-The Diversified Healthcare Portfolio invests exclusively in health care companies.
+Healthcare Issuers.
+The Diversified Healthcare Portfolio invests exclusively in healthcare companies.
 These issuers include companies involved in advanced medical devices and instruments, drugs and biotechnology, managed care, hospital management/health services and medical supplies.
-These companies face substantial government regulation and approval procedures.
-General risks of health care companies include extensive competition, product liability litigation and evolving government regulation.
+Companies in the healthcare sector are subject to extensive government regulation, which can have a significant impact on their profitability, and may be impacted by any reductions in government funding for health care related research.